R-Madhuram/AcceptOrRejectCoupons/readme.md

 Summary of Findings:

-After the inital data cleaning, analysis was carried out to answer specific questions about the data using both visualizations and numerical analysis.(present in Jupyter Notebook)
+After the inital data cleaning, analysis was carried out to answer specific questions about the data using both visualizations and numerical analysis.(present in Jupyter Notebook: "https://github.com/R-Madhuram/AcceptOrRejectCoupons/blob/main/prompt.ipynb")

 1. People who went to bar more than three times a month were almost twice more likely to use the bar coupon compared to people who went to bar less than three times a month to bar when both the populations